 If you look for older Vector 2 and bePRO models you will find that they are no longer produced and that old stock is hard to come by.
 With PowerTap’s announcement of a P2 then P1 prices might only fall by $100 or so until all the stock is gone.
 Then the price competition reverts back to the price differences between the 4 leading pedals and between alternative places to measure power.

 Unless a P2 is offering some special feature it will eventually sit in the same $200-or-so price bracket that separate the ASSIOMA and VECTOR 3.
 Maybe PowerTap would want to go on the low side to regain market share? nah!
 If a P2 is priced at a premium to a Vector 3 then I’d like to know how it is justified.

 *IF* there is a stock of several 10s of thousands of P1s somewhere AND an imminent P2 then you could imagine a drop in the price of the P1.
 But that is fantasy shopping.
 Just get one now so you can actually use it.
 Don’t rue the $50-$100 you might, just might, have saved had you waited 6 months.
 6 months of cycling on great kit.

-Competing power meter locations probably don’t affect pricing of power meter pedals too much.
+Competing power meter locations probably don’t affect the pricing of power meter pedals too much.
 Cheaper products like WatTeam’s PowerBeat and PowerPod, I suspect, are products that have a near-zero bearing on a person’s likelihood to spend over $500 on a power meter pedal.
 A discounted PM-Crank might switch some people towards crank technology.
-However such price drops are hard to justify for a variety of reasons including the fact that we all have different cranks (models & sizes); too many people prefer pedals PMs anyway; and the increased volume of crank PM sales would not be there to support the lower price.
+However such price drops are hard to justify for a variety of reasons including the fact that we all have different cranks (models & sizes); too many people prefer pedals PMs anyway, and the increased volume of crank PM sales would not be there to support the lower price.

 Power Meter Pedals – Other Factors